deerestFarther/Digital-Life-Project/README.md

 ### Features in Development
 1. **Sound Cloning by Sovits:** A future enhancement to clone a user's voice using Sovits technology, providing a more authentic and personalized audio experience for the digital avatar.

+2. **LLM-based chatting experience:** A future enhancement to chat with a user's voice using Sovits technology, providing a more authentic and personalized chatting experience for the digital avatar.

 ## Getting Started
 To get started with the Digital Life Project, follow these steps:
 1. **Installation:**
+- Basic Installation:
     ```
     # Clone the repository
     git clone https://github.com/deerestFarther/Digital-Life-Project.git